 Experience the one-stop Elite advantage

-Both HALT and HASS have become industry-accepted procedures and essential steps in meeting demands for high reliability and quality.
+Both HALT and HASS have become industry-accepted procedures and essential steps in meeting demands for high product reliability and quality.
 By quickly discovering of design flaws before an item is in full production, manufacturers save significant time and costs associated with test and validation, warranty replacement, and product liability litigation.

 The Difference between HALT & HASS

-HALT Testing (Highly Accelerated Life Testing)
+HALT (Highly Accelerated Life Test)

 Our HALT testing service will analyze your product's temperature extremes and vibration resilience (via a six-axis vibration test).
 The purpose of a HALT test is to: